DanPearce/CI_PP1_KathyCakes/README.md

 User Stories Implementation: 6, 8, 9, 14

 ### Individual Recipe Page's
-- The Individual Recipe Page's are all unique and there are six of them in total.
+- The Individual Recipe Pages are all unique and there are six of them in total.
 - The recipes are featured with their own unique hero image to really highlight the food on offer.
 - These pages are designed with the user in mind to keep ingredients and instructions sectioned for ease of use.
 ![Recipes-Individual](docs/features/feat-recipes-indiv.png)
 User Stories Implementation: 8

 ### Map
-- The Map allows us to pinpoint where the bakery is right on a map which is featured on the users device.
+- The Map allows us to pinpoint where the bakery is right on a map which is featured on the user's device.
-- The Map is using the most popular online map in the world by Google and also features the address for more old school customers.
+- The Map is using the most popular online map in the world by Google and features the address for more old school customers.
 ![Map](docs/features/feat-map.png)
 User Stories Implementation: 3, 11